ITU-BDSA23-GROUP1/Chirp/docs/report.md

 ![Activity diagram of the workflow for release of the _Chirp!_ application.](images/ReleaseChirp.png) The above illustration shows how the release of our Chirp Application is run.
+The workflow is activated when a push to Main happens that contains a tag.
+By using a tag when pushing to main we are able to mark a checkpoint in the project and give them a "name" or "title".
+These can be small or larger depending on the tag.

-The workflow is activated on pushes to Main that contain a tag.
-The 'Checkout' and 'Setup dotnet' with version 7 commands are run followed by 'Restore Dependencies'.
+In the workflow first 'Checkout' and 'Setup dotnet' with version 7 commands are run followed by 'Restore Dependencies'.
 After these commands four builds are run after each other.
-A W
+A Windows, Linux, MacOS and MacOS Arm exeuteable are build.

+After the builds have finished these are published.
+The executeable are created and released as zip-files that can be downladed to your computer and ran.

-![Activity diagram of the workflow for build and deploy of the _Chirp!_ application.](images/BuildAndDeploy.png)
+![Activity diagram of the workflow for build and deploy of the _Chirp!_ application.](images/BuildAndDeploy.png) The illustration above shows the Deployment of our Chirp Application.
+The workflow is activated on pushes to Main.
+In the workflow we first run 'Checkout' and 'Setup dotnet' with version 7 commands.
+These are follwed by the building command 'dotnet build src/Chirp.Web/ --configuration Release'

 ## Team work
 ![Activity diagram of the workflow for issues in the GitHub project.](images/Issues.png)